A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

 The absolute flux calibration accuracy of data reduced with post launch calibration files is expected to be at $\lesssim5\%$ level (STScI, private communication).
-However, the pipeline currently does not account for slit loss functions accurately for NIRSpec MOS extended sources.
+However, the STScI pipeline currently does not account for slit loss functions accurately for NIRSpec MOS extended sources.
 Therefore we used multi-band NIRCam imaging from the PRIMER survey to apply an empirical scaling to the data as follows.
-For each object, we selected all photometric bands within $1.0\mu m-5.0\mu m$ detected with a S/N of $>20$ and computed the offset between the flux measured from the NIRSpec spectrum and broadband/medium-band photometry.
+For each object, we selected all photometric bands within $1.0~\mu m-5.0~\mu m$ detected with a signal-to-noise ratio (S/N) of $>20$ and computed the offset between the flux measured from the NIRSpec spectrum and broadband/medium-band photometry.
 We then fit a 2nd order polynomial to the offset as a function of wavelength to obtain a spectrophotometric scaling factor for each galaxy.
 The order of the polynomial was chosen carefully via visual inspection for each object, to verify no artificial structure or colour term would be introduced to the spectra as a result of this process.
 We multiplied the observed spectra by this calibration function to obtain NIRSpec spectra which are consistent with the PRIMER photometric data.
+2 galaxies, 3D-UDS-39102 and 3D-UDS-41232 fall outside the PRIMER imaging area, thus, photometric data with a S/N $>10$ from the 3D-HST survey \citep{Skelton2014} is used instead.
 More details on the scaling process and associated tests performed to verify the calibration accuracy of the STScI pipeline are provided in the Methods Section \ref{sec:spec_cal}.